Supporting Parents of Adult Children

 My Role

-I support parents to:
+I support you to:

 Understand executive function, sensory needs, and emotional regulation in adulthood

-Navigate funding, services, and practical next steps
+Navigate work, study, daily living, and next steps

 How I can support you during this stage